MohammedPathariya/Desktop-Assistant-Yudhishthir/README.md

 # Desktop-Assistant-Yudhishthar
-AI-based Voice assistant incorporated with 30+ different functions like Price Drop Alerts, Certificate generator, Finding location of place, Games, Security Surveillance and motion detection, Weather Report and many more.
-Different modules such as Wolfram Alpha, Subprocess, Pyttsx3, Speech Recognition, Ecapture, Twilio were used.
+Yudhishthar is an AI-based voice assistant incorporated with 30+ different functions like Price Drop Alerts, Certificate Generator, Finding Location of a Particular Place, Games, Security Surveillance and Motion Detection, Weather Report and many more.
+The different modules used are : Wolfram Alpha, Subprocess, Pyttsx3, Speech Recognition, Ecapture, Twilio, Tkinter, Pyautogui, Autoit, OpenCV, ect. were used.